Traits

 Category: Modifiers

-- Flight feathers and webbing will match mane color.
+- Mane, flight feathers and webbing will be affected by sooty.

 Category: Modifiers